 NGS of intrahost populations is commonly used determine the interaction between host or environmental factors and viral diversity.
-However calculations of viral diversity rely entirely on SNV identified in NGS data, and are very sensitive to the accuracy of these variant calls.
+Because measurements of viral diversity rely entirely on SNV identified in NGS data, they are very sensitive to the accuracy of these variant calls.
 To illustrate this problem, we calculated the diversity of our 105 genomes per microliter samples at each step of our benchmarking process using three complementary metrics (Table 1).
 Richness is the count of nonconsensus variants present in a population (often referred to as intrahost SNV).
 Shannon's Entropy is a diversity metric that accounts for both the number of variants present (richness) and their frequencies (evenness).
 Because our data are unphased (i.e. no haplotypes), we have reported the average entropy per nucleotide position (cite).
 The last metric, L1-norm, is a distance measurement that describes how similar two populations are to one another.
 Identical populations will have an L1-norm of 0.
 To mimic experimental conditions, we included all variants identified in each analysis regardless of whether or not subsequent benchmarking distinguished them as true or false positives.
 We found that the accuracy of the SNV calling method has a profound effect on measurements of diversity.
 It is clear from the richness measurements in Table 1 that the number of false SNV (i.e. the specificity) largely determines the accuracy of the down stream anlaysis.
 Thus, our adapted DeepSNV protocol, which was able to distinguish between true and false SNV with the highest accuracy, gave the most accurate measures of diversity, followed by Lofreq and the default version of DeepSNV.

 Discussion

-We have shown that robust benchmarking is vital to accurate NGS based studies of viral diversity, and that differences in experimental design and sample preparation can lead to wide variability in the accuracy of SNV identification.
-We found input nucleic acid concentrations, which can vary greatly in patient-derived samples, had large effects on both sensitivity and specificity.
-At moderate levels of nucleic acid input we could improve accuracy by filtering putative SNV based on quality metrics and read positions.
-We further improved our accuracy at low input levels by controlling for RT-PCR errors by processing samples in duplicates.
-While our quality cut offs may not be needed by all variant callers, our work with Lofreq indicates that experimental design is important in accurate SNV detection.
-This is important given that few variant callers (if any) have been benchmarked under patient-derived conditions.
-Finally, we show that these inaccuracies in SNV calling drastically impact down stream analysis, and that accurate conclusions require quantifying and limiting this error.
+Robust benchmarking is essential in NGS-based studies of viral diversity.
+Differences in experimental design and sample preparation can lead to wide variability in the accuracy of SNV identification.
+We that found input nucleic acid concentration, which can vary greatly in patient-derived samples, had a large impact on both the sensitivity and specificity of rare variant detection.
+At moderate levels of nucleic acid input we could improve accuracy by filtering putative SNV based on quality metrics and read position.
+We further improved our accuracy at low input levels by processing these samples in duplicate.
+While our quality cut-offs may not be universally applicable to all samples and variant callers, our data suggest that experimental design is critical for accurate SNV detection.
+These findings are important as few, if any, variant callers have been benchmarked under patient-derived conditions.
+Finally, we show that these inaccuracies in SNV calling drastically impact down stream analysis.